-Like I said above, the peloton is a dynamic bit of organized chaos.
-Someone may form an attack and it appears the riders on the front aren’t going to chase.
+As I said above, the peloton is a dynamic bit of organized chaos.
+Someone may form an attack, and it appears the riders on the front aren’t going to chase.
 The pace stays steady as the attack slips over the horizon.
 The gap opens from seconds to minutes.

-Then the 10 KM to go sign appears and in seconds the field accelerates dramatically.
+Then the 10 KM sign appears, and the field accelerates dramatically in seconds.
 The riders at the front of the bunch refuse to have a sprint finish for second place.

-The chase is on and the bumping and nudging among riders in the peloton becomes a little disconcerting.
-It’s at this time when it’s most important to be aware of who your surrounded by and be working on a plan to get closer to the front.
+The chase is on, and the bumping and nudging among riders in the peloton become a little disconcerting.
+It’s at this time when it’s most important to be aware of who you are surrounded by and be working on a plan to get closer to the front.

 When the pace is heated up, eventually, riders begin to tire.
-A tired racer or a racer pegged at his maximum (keep in mind it might not be your maximum) has a slower reaction time is more likely to make a silly mistake like rubbing tires with the person in front of him or even drop a water bottle while taking a sip – don’t laugh I’ve seen it happen.
-A loose water bottle can be catastrophic for the field.
+A tired or racer pegged at maximum has a slower reaction time.
+In addition, a tired rider is more likely to make a silly mistake like rubbing tires with the person in front of him or even drop a water bottle while taking a sip.

-Keep your eyes open and look for riders who are tired and making mistakes.
+Keep your eyes open and look for tired riders and making mistakes.
 Get away from them.
 Be prepared for the pace to surge again as the group reels in the breakaway.

 2. Group riding rules include good bike etiquette.

 Much of maintaining the equilibrium of riding in a bunch is remembering to be smooth.
-If you’re surrounded by riders, one of the worst things you can do is stand up suddenly on the pedals to close a small gap or just to stretch your legs.
+If riders surround you, one of the worst things you can do is stand up suddenly on the pedals to close a small gap or stretch your legs.

-When you stand up and take a couple of big strokes on the pedals, your transfer of weight involuntarily sends the bike a little bit backwards.
+When you stand up and take a couple of big strokes on the pedals, your weight transfer involuntarily sends the bike a little bit backward.
 Yes, I realize this sounds like it defies the laws of physics, but the next time you’re riding in a peloton, watch for it.
-A sudden change in movement can catch the racer riding behind you off guard and it might send your rear tire into his front tire.
+A sudden change in movement can catch the racer riding behind you off guard, and it might send your rear tire into his front tire.

-In a reaction to your sudden movement, the riders next to you might swerve and the racer behind you might grab a quick handful of brake.
-If everyone’s on top it and no one’s overlapping wheels (which is not likely because there’s always someone in the bunch who will overlap because he or she is trying to move forward in the field by wedging into a tight spot) after a few terse words, everyone will settle down.
+In a reaction to your sudden movement, the riders next to you might swerve, and the racer behind you might grab a quick handful of brakes.
+If everyone’s on top of it and no one’s overlapping wheels (which is not likely because there’s always someone in the bunch who will overlap because they are trying to move forward in the field by wedging into a tight spot) after a few harsh words, everyone will settle down.
 But, if your sudden move was too much, the chain reaction could result in riders going down.

 3. Riding in a pack, stay away from the back.

-All that being said, it’s not always possible to be at the front.
-You might have gotten a flat or you took a feed (or created your own bathroom facility), and you find your self at the back of the pack.
+Remember, it’s not always possible to be at the front.
+For example, you might have gotten a flat, or you took a feed (or created your bathroom facility), and you find yourself at the back of the pack.

 Putting it all together.

-I’ve been in every place you don’t want be when riding in a bunch and have the puncture wound scars from the a squirrelly rider’s 53-tooth chain ring to prove it.
+I’ve been in every place you don’t want to be when riding in a bunch and have the puncture wound scars from the squirrelly rider’s 53-tooth chainring to prove it.
 But it has taught me to find the right wheels to follow and what I need to do to be part of a photo finish at the line.